Jetrca92/Django/mail/README.md

 # Email Client

 As a part of **CS50W** program, I had to build a front-end for an email client that makes API calls to send and receive emails.
-This is a single-page-app email client implemented using JavaScript, HTML, and CSS.
+This is a single-page-app email client implemented using Django, JavaScript, HTML, and CSS.
 The application is contained in the file inbox.js.

 ## Features
 ### Send Mail